 Slavery, emancipation, black internationalism, and American empire

 Guy Emerson Mount's dissertation, "The Last Reconstruction: Race, Nation, and Empire in the Black Pacific," under the direction of Thomas C. Holt, analyses the end of American slavery in conjunction with the birth of American overseas empire.
 It follows a series of state-sponsored plans and grassroots social mobilizations to colonize over five million African Americans after emancipation to imperial outposts in the Pacific.
 By tracing the lives of these everyday black migrants fleeing an emerging Jim Crow regimen, a new picture of postemancipation black transnationalism emerges.
-Using archival sources from the Philippines, the state of Hawai'i, and the mainland United States this project methodologically blends political, cultural, social, and intellectual history.
-Its approach to the transnational question of emancipation and reparations is both top-down (state-sponsored colonization proposals circulating among the highest branches of government) and a bottom-up (a story told through the voices of black colonists themselves and their experiences with black internationalism).
-Ultimately, this dissertation argues not only for a new chronological end point for American Reconstruction, but also links that closure to the openings and pitfalls that African Americans experienced through a global and aggressively expanding American empire.
+Using archival sources from the Philippines, Hawai'i, and the mainland United States and the methodologies of political, cultural, social, and intellectual history.
+Its approach to the transnational question of emancipation and reparations is both top-down (state-sponsored colonization proposals) and a bottom-up (through the voices of black colonists and their experiences with black internationalism).
+Ultimately, it argues for a new chronological end point for American Reconstruction and links that closure to the aggressively expanding American empire.
 Rather than slavery disappearing in the face of empire, slavery's legacy continued—and it continued through empire—both at home and abroad.
-Not coincidentally, this process of slavery's transformation developed even as the efforts to make amends for slavery and its legacy were simultaneously abandoned.
+Not coincidentally, this process of slavery's transformation developed as the efforts to make amends for slavery and its legacy were simultaneously abandoned.

-Mount's master's thesis analyzed black masculinity, identity, and authenticity through the white-skinned mixed-race body of T. Thomas Fortune.
-The Andrew Mellon Foundation, the Dwight D. Eisenhower Institute, and the American Historical Association awarded him fellowships.
+Mount's MA thesis analyzed black masculinity, identity, and authenticity through the white-skinned mixed-race body of T. Thomas Fortune.
+The Mellon Foundation, Eisenhower Institute, and the American Historical Association awarded him fellowships.
 He was most recently part of the scholarly group that uncovered the University of Chicago's historical ties to slavery and is a cofounder of the Reparations at UChicago Working Group (RAUC) which will study this legacy further.
-Mount writes on contemporary politics and popular culture through Twitter and monthly blogs for the African American Intellectual History Society while sharing his daily thoughts on Twitter.
+Mount writes on contemporary politics and popular culture on Twitter and for the African American Intellectual History Society while sharing his daily thoughts on Twitter.

 —"Historical Ventriloquy: Black Thought and Sexual Politics in the Interracial Marriage of Frederick Douglass."
 In New Perspectives on the Black Intellectual Tradition, edited by Christopher Cameron, Ashley Farmer, and Keisha Blain.
 Evanston: IL: Northwestern University Press, 2018, forthcoming.